do-community/cloud_haiku/_haikus/2022_EvilEyeBead.md

 author: Anushka Girish
 ---

-I have a blue bead
+All I want is a
-It's supposed to ward all bad
+T-shirt from hacktober fest
-Why am I still sad
+It's not too much right